 Four exhibition areas occupy the continuous space of the Navigation Pavilion’s upper level.
 Once you enter it, you will have the sensation to be inside a massive wooden hull.

-As soon as your eyes adjust to the semi-darkness, you will find yourself suddenly transported to the sea — a 14,500LED light 14,500 that create a sea rippling beneath projected tempestuous skies.
+As soon as your eyes adjust to the semi-darkness, you will find yourself suddenly transported to the sea — a 14,500-LED light surface that creates a sea rippling beneath projected tempestuous skies.
 You will be stepping aboard a timber deck to embark upon an Atlantic Ocean crossing.

 You can interact with maritime props that activate short films reviving life-sized animated historical voyagers who speak in different languages about life at sea and the personal motivations behind their migrations.
 You can also touch reproductions of their possessions.
 And the sound of passing storms and the smell of tobacco complete the sensorial journey.